PlanetDesign/estudiar/README.md

 # estudiar
-Project to build a vocabulary study tool and learn Swift
+Project to build a vocabulary study tool and learn SQL, Python and Swift

 Estudiar